-Often it is the only treatment needed for some people with Haemophilia B and for some procedures.
-It is particularly useful for mouth bleeding and therefore very good preventative treatment when you are having a dental procedure.
+Often it is the only treatment needed for some people with Haemophilia A. It is particularly useful for mouth bleeding and therefore very good preventative treatment when you are having a dental procedure.

-This treatment is generally given as tablets.
-You may be asked to crush the tablets in a small amount of water and swish the liquid around your mouth, before either swallowing it or spitting it out (you will be advised by the haemophilia team which is best for you).
+The treatment is usually given as tablets.
+You may be asked to crush the tablets in a small amount of water and swish it around your mouth, before either swallowing it or spitting it out (you will be advised by the haemophilia team which is best for you).

-Tranexamic Acid is not used when there is blood in your urine, as small clots can occur which can then block your urinary tract and cause you pain.
+Tranexamic Acid is not used when there is blood in the urine, as small clots can occur which can then block your urinary tract and cause you pain.